Financing your Study Abroad trip

 Some programs will be more expensive than others, depending on added features, such as support services, tours, etc. Some institutions may charge higher fees for textbooks, accommodation, and meal plans.
 Any additional traveling you may wish to do will also increase your total costs.

-In addition to asking your Study Abroad coordinator and past participants for information, you can conduct some research yourself on the web.
+In addition to asking your Study Abroad coordinator and past participants for information, you can conduct some research yourself on the internet.
 Be sure to look into student discounts and any special rates that may be available.

 What exactly do I pay for?

-You are not required to pay application fees or tuition to your host institution.
-But are responsible to pay for:
+You are not required to pay application fees or tuition to your host institution, but are responsible to pay for:

 - UFV tuition (12 credits of UFV tuition for each semester abroad)